aabacchus/miktex-kiss-repo/README.md

 MiKTeX provides a package manager which can install packages as they are needed at compilation time ("on-the-fly").

+## NEWS

+This package of MiKTeX now uses [gettext-tiny] instead of gettext.
+This is much more lightweight than the GNU version, weighing in at 340 kB compared to 19 MB.
+Of course, it is less featureful, so gettext itself is still present if you want.
+I'm undecided as to whether to make it replace gettext by name also or continue to have a separate package.
+Let me know if you have any thoughts.

 ## Installation

 To use, clone the repo and add it to `KISS_PATH`, then run: